Marvin Elimbi

 Marvin Adolphe Fabrice Elimbi Gilbert (born 20 February 2003) is a French professional football player who plays as a centre-back for Primeira Liga club Gil Vicente.

 Career

 Elimbi is a youth product of Reims and Strasbourg.
 On 31 May 2021, he signed his first professional contract with Strasbourg and was promoted to their reserves.
 On 23 June 2022, he joined Orléans on loan in Ligue 2.
-On 1 July 2023, he transferred to the Liga Portugal 2 club Torrense.
+On 1 July 2023, he transferred to the Liga Portugal 2 club Torreense.
 On 29 August 2024, he transferred to the Primeira Liga club Gil Vicente on a contract until 2028.

 Personal life

 Born in France, Elimbi is of Cameroonian descent and holds dual-citizenship.
 He is the older brother of the women's footballer Tara Elimbi Gilbert.